 While efforts to understand factors affecting water quality changes made progress, they also revealed challenges where more analysis is needed to explain nontidal water quality changes and their relationship to nutrient and sediment reduction efforts, especially at sites within each jurisdiction.
-Additionally, more research is needed to understand tidal water quality response including understanding phytoplankton response in regions with decreasing nutrient loads and understanding shallow water dynamics.
+Additionally, more research is needed to understand tidal water quality response including understanding phytoplankton response in regions with decreasing nutrient loads and shallow water dynamics.

-Some more specific gaps include:
+Planned actions to address other specific gaps include:

-- More application of all available analysis and modeling tools to better relate water-quality response to management efforts. - Enhanced communication of the factors affecting trends and implications to inform jurisdictional decisions on nutrient and sediment practices for the WIP 2025 outcome. - Better aligning and applying of tidal and nontidal monitoring results to inform watershed and estuary modeling efforts.
+- More application of all available analysis and modeling tools to better relate water-quality response to management efforts. - Enhanced communication of the factors affecting trends and implications to inform jurisdictional decisions on nutrient and sediment practices for the WIP 2025 outcome. - Supply more information on the options to accelerate attainment of water quality standards in shallow tidal waters important for living resources and people. - Better alignment and application of tidal and nontidal monitoring results to inform watershed and estuary modeling efforts.